 A Liquidator has the right to take legal action against directors to recover outstanding loan accounts if necessary.
 This action could in turn force the directors into a position of personal insolvency.

 The existence of a Directors Loan Account does not mean that a Pre Pack will be unsuitable.
 However the directors will need to anticipate their personal liability for the debt.
 As such they must ensure they plan a repayment strategy in advance.

 One option is to simply agree staged payments with the Liquidator.
 Most liquidators will be open to receiving monthly or quarterly payments towards the debt.
 Alternatively it is common to agree a lump sum settlement with the Liquidator.
 They may be prepared to accept 50% of less of the amount owed if a cash lump sum can be made available.

 If the director is struggling to make a suitable repayment agreement they could then consider implementing a personal debt solution.
-In fact it is quite common for a company debt solution such as a Pre Pack to be implemented hand in hand with an Individual Voluntary Arrangement (IVA) for the directors.
+In fact it is quite common for a company debt solution such as a Pre Pack to be implemented hand in hand with an IVA which then protects the directors.